juhayash/portfolio/README.md

 ## Work Experience
 **Disability Resource Center Peer Notetaker @ University of California Santa Cruz (_Jan 2023 - Dec 2023_)**
-- Contributed to the DRC department by taking organized lecture notes and providing support for poeple in need for a year.
+- Contributed to the DRC department by taking organized lecture notes and providing support for people in need for a year.

 **High-School Cramschool Tutor @ Rinkai Seminor (_May 2018 - Dec 2022_)**
 - Provided in-person/online tutoring services to high school students.